Pitch a Story

 What to Send Us

-If you have a story in mind that you're excited about that meets our criteria, send us a message at email@example.com and tell us about it.
-Please include the following information:
+If you have a story in mind that you're excited about and that meets our criteria, we would encourage you to complete this worksheet and send it to us at email@example.com.
+As a bare minimum, an email without the worksheet should include the following information:

-- Headline The hook, describes what this story is about in a few words
+- Headline The hook, describes the point you’re making with this story in just a few words

 - Summary The elevator pitch, a few sentences explaining the idea and why you're excited about it

-- Proof Are data available to help answer your question or tell your story?
-If so, have you done any analysis yet?
+- Proof What data is available to help answer your question or tell your story?
+Have you done any analysis yet?
 Preliminary data analysis, storyboards, or prototypes are very helpful for us to see.

-- Assistance What piece(s) might you need help with from us?
+- Assistance Where might you need help from us?
 While some of our freelance contributors are capable of completing a visual story from end-to-end on their own, we often collaborate with our contributors.
-Would you need help with data analysis, writing, design, front-end code, or some other piece needed to tell this story?
+Would you need help with data analysis, writing, design, front-end code, or some other element to tell this story?
 No matter the division of labor, The Pudding always assigns an editor to each freelance pitch we take on, so that there is always someone to bounce ideas off of and problem solve with you.